 But what about full tower cases?
-They are quite chunky but offer the most room for your components, have the best support for custom liquid cooling loops, can house a metric ton of storage drives, and have that monolithic presence some users find very cool.
+They are pretty chunky but offer the most room for your components, have the best support for custom liquid cooling loops, can house a metric ton of storage drives, and have that monolithic presence some users find very cool.
 If you don’t know which size to go for, read on.
 We’ve prepared a guide that includes the most important (and some not that important) differences between mid-tower and full tower cases.
-Let’s see who’s the winner in the full tower vs mid-tower battle.
+Let’s see who’s the winner in the full tower vs. mid-tower battle.

-The most obvious difference between the two form factors is the sheer size of cases.
+The most apparent difference between the two form factors is the sheer size of cases.
 Full tower cases are the largest cases you can find on the market.
 They are tall and long but not that much wider than mid-tower cases.
 Let’s take the Fractal Design Meshify 2 and Meshify 2 XL as the two examples.
 These are two different-sized cases from the same series, making them perfect for this kind of comparison.

-The regular Meshify 2 (542 x 240 x 474 mm) is about 60mm shorter and about 90mm lower than the XL (600 x 240 x 566 mm).
+The regular Meshify 2 (542 x 240 x 474 mm) is about 60mm shorter and 90mm lower than the XL (600 x 240 x 566 mm).
 On the other hand, both cases have the same width.
 While not looking as much, this is quite noticeable when you have the two cases side by side.
 Even better, the Meshify 2 isn’t the most compact mid-tower case on the market.
-When we take the Meshify 2 Compact (a proper compact mid tower chassis), the difference between it and the XL is even bigger.
+When we take the Meshify 2 Compact (a proper compact mid-tower chassis), the difference between it and the XL is even bigger.
 The Compact (424 x 210 x 475 mm) is about 180mm shorter, 30mm narrower, and 90mm lower than the XL.

 Full tower cases, naturally, have a much higher internal volume than mid-tower cases.
 But in reality, most mid-tower cases will be just fine for most users.
-These days, mid-tower cases can have great cable management and a build-friendly internal design thanks to the decades of improvements in design and numerous iterations that made the modern mid-tower cases both roomy and great for building inside them.
+These days, mid-tower cases can have excellent cable management and a build-friendly internal design thanks to the decades of improvements in design and numerous iterations that made the modern mid-tower cases both roomy and great for building inside them.

 As we already said, when it comes to the airflow and thermals, mid-tower cases are as good if not better than full-tower models.
 If you want the best airflow, you can freely pick up a mid-tower case.
-They can fit a ton of case fans and with the rise of the mesh front panel design, you can get the best thermal performance in a mid-tower form factor.
+They can fit a ton of case fans, and with the rise of the mesh front panel design, you can get the best thermal performance in a mid-tower form factor.

 When it comes to custom water cooling loops, full tower cases are much better fitted for these.
-Some chunkier mid-tower housings, like the Phanteks Evolv X, Lian Li o11 Dynamic, or the aforementioned Fractal Design Meshify 2, are built for custom loops and have an interior design specifically suited for multiple radiators, lots of tubing, and the pump.
+Some chunkier mid-tower housings, like the Phanteks Evolv X, Lian Li o11 Dynamic, or the FractalDesign Meshify 2, as mentioned earlier, are built for custom loops and have an interior design suited explicitly for multiple radiators, lots of tubing, and the pump.

-Last but not least we have the storage support.
+Last but not least, we have storage support.
 Full tower cases, on average, can take much more storage drives (both SSDs and HDDs) than mid-tower cases.
 But, if you need a mid-tower case with a ton of storage brackets, you can find one.
 Fractal Design’s Meshify (except the Meshify 2 Compact) and Define series of cases both support a ton of storage drives.
 They aren’t the most compact mid-tower chassis around, but they’re perfect for users who need a ton of storage or are building a NAS.

 But, on average, a mid-tower case isn’t made to be filled with a dozen hard drives.
-The aforementioned Meshify and Define cases are the exception to the rule.
-At the end of the day, if your needs include lots of storage devices we would recommend getting a full tower case instead of a mid-tower chassis.
+The Meshify mentioned above and Define cases are the exception to the rule.
+At the end of the day, if your needs include lots of storage devices, we would recommend getting a full tower case instead of a mid-tower chassis.
 The thing is, if a mid-tower housing’s specs include support for lots of storage drives, this usually means that you have to install extra drive brackets, which usually means less space for the GPU and other components.
-So, if you want lots of storage and don’t want to reduce the amount of the available internal space, get a full tower chassis.
+So, get a full tower chassis if you want lots of storage and don’t want to reduce the amount of available internal space.

 Full Tower vs Mid Tower – Conclusion

 As you can see, both mid-tower and full tower cases come with unique pros and cons.
 While full-tower housings are noticeably larger than any mid-tower case, they compensate for the bigger footprint with better component compatibility.
 They’re also build-friendly, but not by that much compared to mid-tower cases.
-If you plan on building a regular PC that includes an AIO for the CPU, high-end GPU, and a couple of storage drives, a mid-tower case will be as easy to build inside like a full tower.
-Finally, when it comes to cable management, yes, it’s better on full tower cases but many mid-tower chassis have as good cable management as full tower behemoths.
+If you plan on building a regular PC that includes an AIO for the CPU, high-end GPU, and a couple of storage drives, a mid-tower case will be as easy to build inside as a full tower.
+Finally, when it comes to cable management, yes, it’s better on full tower cases, but many mid-tower chassis have as good cable management as full tower behemoths.

 It all comes down to performance needs and preferences.
 If you want to get a massive, monolithic case that can fit a toddler, feel free to buy a full tower case.
 If you like huge cases, that’s great!
 Further, full tower cases are a better choice if you want to build a complex custom loop that includes one or multiple 420mm or larger radiators.
-They’re also recommended for people who want to get an E-ATX or an SSI-CEB build with multiple GPUs for rendering and a ton of expansion cards.
-Finally, full tower cases are great for NAS builds that include more than a dozen of storage drives.
+They’re also recommended for people who want to get an E-ATX, or an SSI-CEB build with multiple GPUs for rendering and a ton of expansion cards.
+Finally, full tower cases are great for NAS builds that include more than a dozen storage drives.

 Mid-tower cases are better for everything else.
-Regular, ATX builds, whether for gaming or work.
+Regular ATX builds, whether for gaming or work.
 Builds that include an AIO or a custom loop that doesn’t include radiators larger than 360mm.
 NAS builds that have about a dozen or storage drives and no GPU.
 So, to summarize.
 Mid-tower cases are better for the vast majority of users.
-But if you really want a massive case, or have needs that include huge radiators, giant motherboards, or a metric ton of storage devices, full tower cases are a better choice.
+But if you want a massive case or have needs that include huge radiators, giant motherboards, or a metric ton of storage devices, full tower cases are a better choice.